 Patient input can help teams understand burden, symptom experience, daily function, tolerability, and what changes are meaningful to people living with a condition.

 But collection has to be thoughtful.
-Too many questionnaires, confusing wording, inaccessible tools, or poorly timed prompts can create fatigue and incomplete data.
+Too many questionnaires, confusing wording, inaccessible tools, poorly timed prompts, or weak support paths can create fatigue, incomplete data, and avoidable coordinator follow-up.

 Use a collection checklist